 About

 Hi, I’m Mike Collins, I work as a Senior Learning Designer at the Open University in the UK.
-I write and produce the Pedagodzilla podcast, and a weekly puzzle based podcast The Infinite Escape Room.
+I host and produce the Pedagodzilla podcast, and a weekly puzzle based podcast The Infinite Escape Room.

 And, I’m Mark Childs, and I work as a Senior Learning Designer at Durham University Centre of Academic Development.
 I turn up to Mike’s recording sessions and say the first thing that comes into my head.
+I also do a lot of the editing now Mike has his hands full being a dad.

 What we’re doing: